qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 Walking through Horse Canyon was much suffering: Soft Sand and heavy packs.
 Eric did a good job of navigating us through the shortest path though, sometimes pushing us to bushwhack a little bit, sometimes kicking us through cactuses.
-Kicking a cactus sucks.
+Kicking a cactus sucks, but is kind of cosmically hilarious.
 At least the sun wasn't oppressive early in the morning.
 We made pretty good time and got to the end of the canyon after only a few hours.
 We dropped the packs and walked down as far as we could go, which ended at a long rappel down to the next chunk of the canyon.